envato/aws-s3-sync-buildkite-plugin/README.md

 ![Build status](https://badge.buildkite.com/39a2058c81ac115411ffaa5f902b15c5c6afd425ce2194c371.svg?branch=main)
 [![MIT License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)

 A [Buildkite plugin] that syncs files to the AWS Simple Storage Service (S3).
+It automatically detects when the local path is the source or destination, then syncs after or before the step `command` respectively.

 ## Example

-Sync files with s3 after the command (`post-command` hook)
+Sync local files source with s3 destination, after the `command`.

 ```yml
 steps: